 Read Samantha’s articles on ESC Insight, profile picture by Glimpses of Soul Photography.

 Paul Jordan has recently completed his PhD this summer examining issues of image building and national identity in Estonia and Ukraine.
 His research concentrates primarily on nation branding initiatives and the role that Eurovision played in terms of promoting and refining the international image of the respective countries concerned.
 Paul has attended Eurovision since 2000 and has been a commentator on all things Eurovision for Russia Today, BBC Radio Scotland and will appear in the forthcoming documentary “The Secret History of the Eurovision Song Contest” produced by Australian based Electric Pictures.

-One of the oldest and most experienced heads in the Eurovision world, Terry Vision returned to active service last year as ESC Insight’s Senior Interviewer.
+One of the oldest and most experienced heads in the Eurovision world, Terry Vision returned to active service for the 2012 National Final season as ESC Insight’s Senior Interviewer…. and he’s still here.
 In his own words:

 “Maybe you remember me from the radio, when I would wake up the country every morning.
 Or my successful chat show, Vision, as I talked to the stars every night.
 When you needed an unflappable light entertainment host with a twinkle in his eye, I was there.
 Retirement is wonderful, I make no apologies for walking away when I did, but there comes a time in the life of every husband when your wife asks for a new car, the bank account is running dry, and you need to get back out to the world of work.”

 Watch Terry in action with his video interviews on ESC Insight.